owenthereal/vpm/README.md

 ### What?

-Vim Bundle Manager (VBM) keeps track of installed vim scripts, installs/updates vim scripts from <vimbundles.org>, uninstall vim scripts and searches vim scripts by name.
+Vim Bundle Manager (VBM) keeps track of installed vim scripts, installs/updates vim scripts from <vimbundles.org>, uninstalls vim scripts and searches vim scripts by name.

 ### Why?

 Managing vim scripts is difficult without a manager.
-For example, installing or updating a vim script.
+For example, installing or updating a version of a vim script.

 ### How?